Posts

 transform()ing Like a Pro in Pandas

-The Pandas API surprises me with a new feature or method almost every day, and I have yet again discovered an interesting piece of functionality.
+The Pandas API surprises me with a new feature or method almost every day, and I’ve again discovered an interesting feature.

 Aggregating in Pandas